briandowns/recipes/food/hot_sauce/fermented/red_habanero.md

 ## Fermentation

 * Add garlic first and then prepared ingredients to the fermentation jar
-* Add 2% brine solution
+* Add 2.5% brine solution
-* Close, add bubbler, and wait 7 days
+* Close, add bubbler, and wait duration of fermentation

 ## Post Fermentation

 * Pour contents of fermentation jar into a siv atop a bowl
-* Put contents into Ninja container along with some of the brine
+* Put contents into blender along with some of the brine
-* Add spices
+* Add spices (if necessary)
-* Blend, taste, and make any necessary adjustments
+* Blend, taste, and make any adjustments
-* Put in sauce pan and bring to 165F to pasturize the sauce.
+* Put in pot and bring to 165F to pasturize the sauce.
 Keep there for a few minutes while stirring to preventing burning.
 * Let cool but not to room temperature.
 * Bottle while still warm.
-Fill to the top.
+Fill leaving minimal head room.

 ## Notes

-* Brine PH should be 3.45 and ending PH should be around (?).
+*

 ## Serving